Authenticating with the Traditional Duo Prompt

 If your organization has enabled self-service you can add an additional authentication device by clicking the Add a new device link, or update your setting and remove authentication methods by clicking My Settings & Devices.

 You'll also see a Remember me for... option if your administrator enabled Duo's remembered devices feature.
 If you check this box when authenticating you won't need to perform Duo second-factor authentication again for the duration specified on the prompt.

 Authenticating from Smaller Screens

-If you're logging in with Duo from a device with a smaller screen (like a tablet) or small browser window then your authentication prompt may look slightly different.
+If you're logging in with Duo from a device with a smaller screen (like a tablet) or small browser window then your Duo Prompt may look slightly different.
 Don't worry!
 All the devices and options shown in the full-size prompt are available for use, and you can enroll and manage devices by following the same steps.

 Access Add a New Device or My Settings & Devices by clicking the Settings button at the top.
-Click the X on the Settings button to return to the authentication prompt.
+Click the X on the Settings button to return to the Duo Prompt.